ModernArtistDAO/ModernArtistDAO.github.io/README.md

 UI for communicating with the M.A.D. pool.

-A demo of this app will be live soon.... few days[here](https://reference-app.modernartistdao.com).
+A demo of this app will be live soon.... few days [here](https://reference-app.modernartistdao.com).